 But in order to better understand how an infographic is built and which are the most important elements it should have, below I compiled an infographic on my personal blog that I hope helps you easily understand its construction:

 Some say that the next trend in the category of infographics is gifographics, but allow me to be wary by this trend for the moment.
 Because I don’t think the infographics have reached their highest value yet, so that we’re forced to invent a new trend/tip.

 When we at Bannersnack started making infographics that first sought to cover topics that have not yet been covered.
-That’s why the first infographic was about ad sizes in several social media networks.

 We looked at the most popular social channels that our audience is using it so we thought about how would be if we will create for them an useful visual content that will help them in their next social media marketing strategy.

 After the research and information gathering we designed the infographic.

 After we published our infographic to our community on social media, we were careful to send a few simple and friendly messages (nothing official like press release, etc.) to publications that retrieve infographics and have a community interested in social media.